 2017/06/27 - Topology and Physical Distinguishability.
 Presentation given by Gabriele Carcassi at the 32nd Summer Conference on Topology and its Applications, University of Dayton. (pdf - pptx)

 2016/07/16 - From Physical Assumptions To Classical Hamiltonian And Lagrangian Particle Mechanics.
 Presentation given by Gabriele Carcassi at Foundations2016: the 18th UK and European Conference on Foundations of Physics, London School of Economics. (pdf - pptx)

 Hamiltonian mechanics is conservation of information entropy (2020): shows that Hamiltonian mechanics describes systems and only systems that conserve entropy over time.
-Accepted for publication in Studies in History and Philosophy of Modern Physics
+Published in Studies in History and Philosophy of Modern Physics.

 The fundamental connections between classical Hamiltonian mechanics, quantum mechanics and information entropy (2020): argues that the main difference between classical and quantum mechanics is the information available about the internal dynamics of the system.
-Published in in International Journal of Quantum Information
+Published in the International Journal of Quantum Information.

 Towards a general mathematical theory of experimental science (2018): summarizes the logic of verifiable statements.

 Topology and experimental distinguishability (2017): first attempt to formalize the first part of the derivation up to topological spaces.
 Published in Topology Proceedings.

 From physical assumptions to classical and quantum Hamiltonian and Lagrangian particle mechanics (2017): the full derivation from the discussion of the basic assumptions to the details of the mathematical frameworks.
 It serves as a proof of concept and blueprint for the whole project.
 Published in Journal of Physics Communications.